narkaTee/r/README.md

 Here's a link the actual [R-Project](http://www.r-project.org/) website.

+Usage
+---
+The command required at least one parameters.
+The actual R language script.
+A minimal command syntax looks like this:

+    | r "<R script>"

+... for example:

+    | r "output = data.frame(Name=c('A','B','C'),Value=c(1,2,3))"

+TODO: implement additional parameters

 Status
 ---
 This project is in a very early alpha status and should not be used in a